eslint/rfcs/designs/2018-processors-improvements/README.md

 Currently, application of processors happens inside of the `Linter#verify()` and `Linter#verifyAndFix()` methods.
 In order to implement this proposal, application of processors must happen outside of `Linter` because configuration calculation happens outside of `Linter`.

 The application of processors must move into `CLIEngine#executeOnText()` and `CLIEngine#executeOnFiles()` to work alongside with the current configuration calculation.
 That also means `CLIEngine` becomes responsible for recombining and postprocessing results from multiple `Linter#verify()` calls.

+With these changes, the existing `Linter` functionality will remain in place so the browser API will not break.
+The ESLint CLI, however, will not use the functionality inside of `Linter`.
+(See Backwards Compatibility Analysis for more information.)

 ## Documentation